Kejriwal warns COVID situation dire as capital records highest ever infections | Health

 Kejriwal said that in a recent meeting with Prime Minister Narendra Modi 2-3 chief ministers requested restrictions on vaccination to be lifted.

 ''Our government is ready to vaccinate people door to door.
-The time is to launch vaccination at a war footing lifting restrictions of age and setting up vaccination centers.''
-He said that experts say that despite receiving vaccines, people may get infected with COVID-19 but they will not be seriously ill.
+The time is to launch vaccination at a war footing lifting restrictions of age and setting up vaccination centres.''
+He said that experts say that despite receiving vaccine, people may get infected with COVID-19 but they will not be seriously ill.

 So, people need to wear masks and observe all the precautions even after getting vaccinated, he said.

 Kejriwal asked all political parties to work together to fight coronavirus spread, saying it was not time to do politics and point fingers.
-He also appealed the religious and social organizations and NGOs to contribute to the fight against the virus and check its spread.
+He also appealed the religious and social organisations and NGOs to contribute in the fight against the virus and check its spread.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)